python-libmsf/python-libmsf/README.md

 ## Description

-libmsf is a python library for working with Metasploit web service.
+libmsf is a python library for working with Metasploit web service and parse Metasploit exported files.

-With libmsf you can work with Metasploit objects such as:
+With MsfRestApi you can work with Metasploit REST API objects such as:

  - [Workspaces](#workspaces)
  - [Hosts](#hosts)